Tap to Read ➤

 Ways to Make Paper Mache

-The best consistency would be like that of a deep-fry batter.
-Add a few drops of glue and salt to the mixture, and stir well.
+The best consistency is like deep-fry batter.
+Add a few drops of glue and salt, stir well.

-Dip strips of torn newspaper into this mixture.
-Remove the excess batter from the paper and paste it onto the frame of the object.
+Dip torn newspaper strips in mixture.
+Remove excess batter and paste onto object's frame.

 Gum Paste

-Boil paper till you get a pulp.
-If you do not wish to boil the paper, you can soak it in hot water for a couple of hours, or overnight.
+Boil paper to create pulp.
+Alternatively, soak it in hot water for a few hours or overnight.

 Tip